Ayfri/Kore/website/src/jsMain/resources/markdown/doc/data-driven/Dialogs.md

 5. **Handle edge cases**: Provide cancel/exit options where appropriate

 ## Integration with Other Systems

+For multi-page GUIs whose buttons run functions for players without operator rights, the [Menus helper](/docs/helpers/menus) builds the dialogs and the trigger wiring for you.

 Dialogs work seamlessly with other Kore features: